 Meet the Authors

-Eva Mozes Kor is a resident of Terre Haute, IN.
-She is a recognized speaker, both nationally and internationally, on topics related to the Holocaust and social justice.
+Eva Mozes Kor was a resident of Terre Haute, IN.
+She was a recognized speaker, both nationally and internationally, on topics related to the Holocaust and social justice.
 Eva created the CANDLES organization in 1985 to locate other Mengele twins and found 122 twins throughout the world.
 She then opened the CANDLES Holocaust Museum in 1995 to educate the public about the historic event she survived.
-A community leader, champion of human rights, and tireless educator, Eva has been covered in numerous media outlets and is the subject of a documentary, Forgiving Dr. Mengele.
+A community leader, champion of human rights, and tireless educator, Eva has been covered in numerous media outlets and is the subject of a documentary, Eva A-7063.

 Lisa Rojany Buccieri has written over 100 children's books, including several award-winning and bestselling titles.
 She is also a publishing executive and editor with over 20 years of experience in the industry.
 Lisa lives with her family in Los Angeles.